 Leaky gut syndrome is a proposed digestive condition where the intestinal lining allows bacteria and toxins into the bloodstream.
+It refers to an increase in permeability of the intestinal lining, which could play a role in Crohn’s and other diseases.

 Some theorize that in leaky gut syndrome, gaps in the intestinal walls allow bacteria and other toxins to pass into the bloodstream.